There are options for pregnancy at 9-13 weeks, and this guide will give you all the information you need.

 - 10 Weeks: You’ve gone from a cherry to a prune!
 Your baby is growing pretty fast as they officially move from embryo to fetus.
 Right now, you’re probably still experiencing many of those early pregnancy symptoms that just won’t go away yet.
 But, once you approach the second trimester, the morning sickness and nausea you’ve been experiencing will start to subside.

-- 12 Weeks: You’re finally at the end of the first trimester, so congrats!
+- 12 Weeks: You’re finally at the end of the first trimester!
 Your baby is now about the size of a lime.
 You should feel the urge to urinate a whole lot less.

 Generally speaking, there are three options for an unplanned pregnancy: adoption, abortion and parenting.
 The options that make the most sense for you may vary depending on a number of factors, including how far along you are in your pregnancy.
 Ultimately, you are the only person who can decide which of your choices is the best for your life.

 To help you in your decision-making process here is some more information about each of your options for an unplanned pregnancy at three months:

 For many women, adoption is one of the best decisions they could have made for themselves and their baby.
 If you’re 9 weeks pregnant and want to “give a baby up” for adoption, you still have plenty of time to make that decision.
 In fact, it’s never too late to choose adoption for your baby, whether you’re 10 weeks pregnant, 20 weeks pregnant or your baby has already been born.

 For many women, adoption is the best choice out of their unplanned pregnancy options because it allows them to set themselves and their babies up for a better future.
 During an adoption, you are in complete control of the process; you have the option to choose the perfect family for your baby, what you want your hospital stay to look like, and so much more.